Eric is a former football player, former youth football coach, and lifelong student of the game.

 Penalties can make or break a team, so avoiding them is paramount to success.
 Fouls in football can result in losing yards on the field, losing downs, or, in extreme circumstances, even a player’s ejection from the game.

 Players do not accumulate penalties as in basketball or other sports, but the impact of each infraction is imposed on the team as a whole.
 Players are only ejected if a singular act violates the rules very severely, such as kicking or punching another player or intentionally contacting an official.

 Even though fights and scuffles occur frequently, ejections are rare in football.
 The officials, and the leagues, would much rather see the game settled on the field and not because a key player got the boot.

 Types of Penalties and Special Circumstances

 Penalties in football usually mean yardage gained or lost in one direction or the other.
-In the NFL this means can be five, ten or fifteen yards, dependant on the foul.
+In the NFL, this means it can be five, ten, or fifteen yards, dependant on the foul.

 Usually, the penalty is enforced from the previous spot of the ball, but that isn’t always the case.
 Spot fouls are enforced from the on-field location where the penalty occurred.
 In special cases, such as defensive pass interference, this may add up to huge yardage.